TITLE 77: PUBLIC HEALTH

 "Child" means a person under the age of 16.

-"Child Care Facility" means any structure used by a child care provider licensed by the Department of Children and Family Services or public school structure frequented by children under 6 years of age.
+"Child Care Facility and School" means any structure used by a child care provider required to be licensed by the Department of Children and Family Services or charter, public or private school structure frequented by children 6 years of age or younger.
 (Section 2 of the Act)

-"Confirmed Blood Lead Level" means that an elevated blood lead level is confirmed by a venous blood lead test.
+"Confirmed Blood Lead Level" means a blood lead level resulting from a single venous blood lead test.
+Elevated capillary blood test results shall be confirmed by a venous test.

 "Delegate Agency" means a unit of local government or health department approved by the Department in accordance with Section 845.50 of this Part to carry out the provisions of the Act.
 (Section 2 of the Act)